jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 `×ᵒ`, "implies" is written `→ᵒ`, and so on.
 SIL also includes a notion of time in which there is clock counting down.
 The logic is designed in such a way that if a formula `P` is true at some time then `P` stays true in the future (at lower counts).
+So formulas are downward closed.
 When the clock reaches zero, every formula becomes true.
 Furthermore, the logic includes a "later" operator, written `▷ᵒ P`, meaning that `P` is true one clock tick in the future.
 When we use SIL to reason about the cast calculus, one clock tick will correspond to one reduction step.

 Just as `Set` is the type of true/false formulas in Agda, `Setᵒ` is the type of true/false formulas in SIL.
 It is a record that bundles